What are our residential family assessment centres?

 "The placement offered security, safety and professional assessment to enable my family to be able to work to demonstrate the ability to meet their child’s needs and safeguard her appropriately.
 The child returned home in the care of her parents due to the intensive work completed with them to get them to face their limitations and appropriately address them."
 Social Worker

-Families we work with
+Families we work with in residential family assessment centres

 We can work with all types of families; from parents (couples and single parents) and their newborn baby through to larger families which may include teenage children.
 The teams at our houses are all highly qualified and experienced.
 They also have also specialist experience in different areas affecting families such as